• Programs

 japanese pottery "raku-yaki" by susan broderick

-bonsai display by e. suffolk bonsai
+bonsai display by l.i. bonsai society

 japanese game of strategy: "Go" tournament

-martial arts demo: naginata
+martial arts demo: naginata by Greater ny naginata fed., katie roche, sensei

-martial arts demo: okinawan kobudo
+martial arts demo: okinawan kobudo by ryushukan, gerard senese, sensei

 12pm-12:30pm: Outside the front entrance of the Wang Center: SBU Taiko Group: Taiko Tides